kevin-williams/react-enterprise-template/README.md

     npm start:prod

+# Styling
+Replace myapp prefix with a suitable prefix for your app to ensure proper namespace for css styles.

 # SSL Key
 If you want to generate your own SSL Key, do the following steps in the sslcert directory: